oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * MAY respond with the 500 status code.

 ### 2.3.2 Deny
 ‘Deny’ can be treated as mathematical complement to ‘allow’.
-With the exception of the additional ‘drop_process’ actuator-argument, the targets, specifiers, options and corresponding responses are identical to the four ‘allow’ Commands.
-Table 2.3-2 summarizes the Command arguments that apply to all of the Commands consisting of the ‘deny’ action and valid target type.
+With the exception of the additional ‘drop_process’ actuator-argument, the Targets, specifiers, options and corresponding Responses are identical to the four ‘allow’ Commands.
+Table 2.3-2 summarizes the Command arguments that apply to all of the Commands consisting of the ‘deny’ Action and valid Target type.

-Upon receipt of a Command with an ARGUMENT that is not supported by the actuator, actuators:
+Upon receipt of a Command with an ARGUMENT that is not supported by the actuator:

 * MUST NOT respond with OK/200
 * SHOULD respond with the 501 status code
 * SHOULD respond with ‘Option not supported’ in the status text.
 * MAY respond with the 500 status code.

-OpenC2 producers that send ‘deny target’ Commands and support the ‘delete slpf:rule_number’ Command:
+OpenC2 Producers that send ‘deny target’ Commands and support the ‘delete slpf:rule_number’ Command:

-* MUST support the slpf:rule_number target type as defined in [Section 2.1.2.2](#2122-slpf-targets)
+* MUST support the slpf:rule_number Target type as defined in [Section 2.1.2.2](#2122-slpf-targets)
 * SHOULD populate the Command Arguments field with ‘"response_requested" : "complete”
 * MAY populate the Command Arguments field with the "insert_rule" : <integer> option.
 * MUST populate the Command Arguments field with "response_requested" : "complete" if the insert_rule argument is populated.

-OpenC2 consumers that receive ‘deny <target>’ Commands and support the ‘delete slpf:rule_number’ Command:
+OpenC2 Consumers that receive ‘deny <target>’ Commands and support the ‘delete slpf:rule_number’ Command:

-* MUST support the slpf:rule_number target type as defined in section [Section 2.1.2.2](#2122-slpf-targets).
+* MUST support the slpf:rule_number Target type as defined in section [Section 2.1.2.2](#2122-slpf-targets).
 * MUST return the rule number assigned in the slpf object if the "response_requested" : “complete” argument is populated.

-OpenC2 consumers that receive ‘deny target’ Commands and support the ‘insert_rule’ Command argument:
+OpenC2 Consumers that receive ‘deny target’ Commands and support the ‘insert_rule’ Command argument:

 * MUST assign the rule number provided if the "insert_rule" : <integer> argument is populated.
 * If the rule number is currently in use, then